 Before your child's procedure, talk to the doctor about ways to manage factors that may increase your child's risk of complications such as chronic disease such as diabetes or obesity.
 Low birth weight or a recent infection may increase the risk of complications.

 You will be told whether your child needs to stop taking certain medication.
 Ask when your child should stop eating or drinking before the surgery.

 General anesthesia will be used.
 It will block any pain and keep your child asleep through the surgery.
 It is given through an IV in the hand or arm.

 Your child will receive IV fluid and medicines through a vein in his arm.
 The catheter (small tube) will be inserted either in the arm or groin.
 Next, electrodes will be placed on the chest.
 These electrodes will send information to the EKG machine, allowing the heart to be monitored.

 A catheter will be inserted in the blood vessel and advanced so the end is in the heart.
 Dye will be injected to allow the doctor to view x-ray images of the heart.
 An echocardiogram may also be used.
 Before the hole can be covered, the doctor will need to find out the size of the hole.
 A catheter with a balloon attached to it will be sent to the upper chambers of the heart.
 The balloon will inflate and measure the hole.

-Once the size of the defect is known, another catheter will be sent to the heart.
+When the size of the defect is known, another catheter will be sent to the heart.
 This catheter will have a device attached.
 There are different types of devices available.
 Some are able to open so that the hole is covered on both sides.
 Other devices open like an umbrella to cover the defect.
-Once the device is placed, the catheter will be removed.
+After the device is placed, the catheter will be removed.
 Lastly, a bandage will be placed over the insertion site.

 Your child will be closely monitored in the intensive care unit (ICU).
 The hospital staff will: